MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/index.md

 1. To start using MSAL4J, instantiate and configure the [client application](getting-started/client-applications.md).

 1. Learn about the ways to [acquire a token](getting-started/acquiring-tokens.md) using MSAL4J.
-This returns an [IAuthenticationResult](getting-started/iauthenticationresult.md).

 1. Follow [best practices for a robust enterprise ready application](advanced/best-practices-enterprise.md).